Last Updated on

 - Before buying from a site, check if it’s legitimate.
 Look at how long it’s been around, where it’s based, and if it sells look-alike products.

-- Try to avoid entering your card details into the website.
-Instead, use the card you have saved in your account with the ecommerce site, or use a digital payment such as Apple Pay or PayPal.
+- Try to avoid entering your card details on the website.
+Instead, use the card you have saved in your account with the e-commerce site, or use a digital payment such as Apple Pay or PayPal.

 - Regularly review your card transactions.
 Don’t ignore small transactions.